se-tim/CKKS-in-SageMath/README.md

 1. **Prerequisites**: Ensure you have SageMath 10.0 or higher installed.
 You can download it from the [SageMath website](https://www.sagemath.org/download.html).

-2. **Clone the Repository**:
+2. **Clone the repository**:
    ```bash
    git clone https://github.com/se-tim/CKKS-in-SageMath.git
    cd CKKS-in-SageMath
    ```

-3. **Dependencies**: There are no additional dependencies beyond SageMath.

 ## Files and Structure

-- `ckks.py`: Contains the CKKS class, implementing key aspects of the CKKS scheme, including homomorphic arithmetic and bootstrapping [3].
+- `ckks.py`: Contains the CKKS class, implementing key aspects of the CKKS scheme, including homomorphic arithmetic [2] and bootstrapping [3].

 - `poly.py`: Manages polynomial operations required for CKKS, like polynomial multiplication and modular reduction.

 - `fast_dft.py`: Contains an implementation of a version of the Discrete Fourier Transform [4], which is essential for encoding and decoding complex vectors in the CKKS scheme; it is also required for the CoeffToSlot and SlotToCoeff transformations, both of which are necessary for bootstrapping in CKKS.

-- `test.ipynb`: A Jupyter notebook demonstrating CKKS functionality with examples for setting parameters, key generation, encryption, decryption, homomorphic operations, and bootstrapping.
+- `test.ipynb`: A Jupyter notebook demonstrating CKKS functionality with examples.

 - `Cache`: This directory contains cached files generated during runtime.
 Do not delete.

-- `Estimator`: Security estimation for RLWE and LWE [1].
+- `Estimator`: For security estimation in the context of RLWE and LWE [1].

 ## Usage

-The `test.ipynb` notebook demonstrates the following steps in CKKS encryption:
+The `test.ipynb` notebook demonstrates the key components of the CKKS scheme, including:

 1. **Configuration**: Set CKKS parameters.
 2. **Key Generation**: Generate keys for encryption and decryption.